 However, even for those not interested in art as a profession, learning the fundamentals of drawing offers many benefits.
 Drawing is often considered an introduction to many other art forms from painting to sculpture.
 It teaches students an understanding of color and shading.

-In the city of Houston, you can witness a wide collection of art museums, studios, and galleries that promote art and inspire new artists.
+In the city of Houston, and across the USA, you can witness a wide collection of art museums, studios, and galleries that promote art and inspire new artists.
 There are countless opportunities for students to study the arts and drawing and many schools and studios provide both part-time and full-time art courses for all ages.

 If you are interested in enhancing your skills and finding some drawing classes in Houston, here are some of the best options for both kids and adults.

-As the largest city in Texas, Houston with a population of 2.3 million is nothing if not diverse.
-Texas itself is the second largest state (after Alaska) so finding the right place to learn drawing is not as easy as you might initially think.
+Compared to other cities such as New York or Los Angeles, Houston is the largest city in Texas with a population of 2.3 million is nothing if not diverse.
+Texas itself is the second-largest state (after Alaska) so finding the right place to learn drawing is not as easy as you might initially think.
 There are several key considerations that you must keep in mind when selecting your drawing classes in Houston.
 These are as follows:

 While you might not be purchasing a property, location matters when choosing a drawing school or any extracurricular activity.
 If your drawing school is not close enough, you will often find excuses not to attend and will not gain the skills you are attempting to acquire.
 Proximity is key whenever you are trying to learn a new skill like drawing.